 Finding: The estimated project budget is set forth above in the project description.
-The College has not conducted a detailed analysis of the operating costs, but expects that the improved design resulting from the CM/GC's early participation during the design phase, and particularly the contractor's assistance with energy efficiency improvements designed to meet the College's rigorous energy efficiency goals, will substantially reduce long- term operating cost.
-This is one of the design goals of the project, and bringing the contractor on board during the design phase will improve the College's ability to achieve this goal.
+The College has not conducted a detailed analysis of the operating costs, but expects that the improved design resulting from the integration of the contractor and the design team during the design phase, and particularly the contractor's assistance with energy efficiency improvements designed to meet the College's rigorous energy efficiency goals, will substantially reduce long- term operating cost.
+This is one of the design goals of the project and bringing the contractor on board during the design phase will improve the College's ability to achieve this goal.

-"(C) Public benefits that may result from granting the exemption;"
+"(C) Public benefits that may result from granting the

+exemption;"

-Finding: Unlike a traditional design/bid/build procurement, an RFP process allows the District to review the qualification of the proposed GC's project team, ensuring the selected firm(s) has experience and expertise in development of education and related facilities, including the required Washington County permitting process.
-This is important to ensure that the selected contractor has the experience and capacity to build and renovate complex facilities on an operating college campus.
+Finding: Unlike a traditional design/bid/build procurement, an RFP process allows the District to review the qualification of the proposed project team including the design team, ensuring the selected firm(s) has experience and expertise in development of education and related facilities, including the required City of Portland permitting process.
+This is important to ensure that the selected contractor has the experience and capacity to renovate complex facilities on an operating college campus.

-Bringing the CM/GC on during the design phase also promotes an early team approach that leads to better communication, continuous value engineering, and improved constructability review, which results in an improved final design and, consequently, a more streamlined construction process.
-The College's past experience with the CM/GC process has been that this reduces change orders and limits delays during the construction phase.
-The College also expects that the CM/GC team approach will also allow better monitoring by PCC staff to ensure that the Project stays within budget.
+Utilizing the D/B process also promotes an early team approach that leads to better communication, continuous value engineering, and improved constructability review, which results in an improved final design and, consequently, a more streamline construction process.
+The College's past experience with the D/B process has been that this reduces change orders and limits delays during the construction phase.
+The College also expects that the D/B team approach will also allow better monitoring by PCC staff to ensure that the Project stays within budget.

-It is vital that the College minimize the disruption to the services provided at Rock Creek and that the project is completed in the shortest practical time needed to accomplish the work.
-Use of a CM/GC process will allow this to happen on a flexible schedule and will reduce the possibility that the College will experience increased costs due to delay and disruption.
+It is vital that the College minimizes the disruption to the services provided at the HT Building and that the project is completed in the shortest practical time needed to accomplish the work.
+Use of a D/B process will allow this to happen on a flexible schedule and will reduce the possibility that the College will experience increased costs due to delay and disruption.

-The CM/GC process will also enable PCC to work with the contractor to maximize opportunities for participation by minority, women-owned, and emerging small businesses for subcontracting work.
+The D/B process will also enable PCC to work with the contractor to maximize opportunities for participation by minority, women-owned, and emerging small businesses for subcontracting work.
 This will increase competition among subcontractors.
-The College's experience with past CM/GC contracts demonstrates that the College achieves higher MWESB utilization and subcontractor participation than it does through traditional contracting methods.
+The College's experience with past D/B contracts demonstrates that the College achieves higher MWESB utilization and subcontractor participation than it does through traditional contracting methods.